Public rights of way

 - object to such orders and be heard by a person appointed by the Department

-- ride a pedal cycle on any public right of way created or diverted under the Access Order (ie on a `public path’)
+- ride a pedal cycle on any public right of way created or diverted under the Access Order (on a 'public path’)

-If you have any questions or queries about public rights of way please contact the relevant council.
+If you have any questions or queries about public rights of way, contact the relevant council.

 Some landowners may let you access their land for walking, cycling or horse riding.
 This is known as permissive access as they have entered into a permissive path agreement.

-A permissive path is not a public right of way and can be provided on whatever terms and conditions, be subject to whatever limitations and endure for whatever period of time the council and landowner are willing to agree.
+A permissive path is not a public right of way and can be provided on whatever terms and conditions, can operate under limitations and can endure for whatever period of time the council and landowner are willing to agree.